Bartlebys/Bartleby/DataSynchronization.md

 # Up and Down Streams

-1. *UpStream* data Synchronization is performed by calling A Restful API (the collaboration server)
+1. *UpStream* data Synchronization is performed by calling A Restful API (on the collaboration server)
 2. *DownStream* data Synchronization is mediated by 'Server Sent Event' triggers that Transmit the operations **payloads** to the concerned members.

 *UpStream changes* are operated by the Client Supervision Loop `BartlebyDocument+Operations.swift` generally at 1Hz (total duration = 1 second + data upload + trigger index consignation.
 Operations are grouped by bunch in a FIFO sequential stack)